bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:20:20

 I think that's where we are now.
-We discussed OP_RETURN, colored coins, the other thing, counterparty.
+We discussed `OP_RETURN`, colored coins, the other thing, Counterparty.
 And that was all to get to RGB.

 Sjors Provoost: 00:20:31